Kyler Murray’s ACL Reconstruction and Meniscus Repair A Success

 Most pundits and team officials appear to be in agreement that the total rehab will most likely take somewhere in the vicinity of 10-12 months.

-There was an indication of this today from Kliff Kingsbury who said that they were sitting out Colt McCoy this week to make sure he’s 100% ready to go next season because of “the team’s quarterback situation.”
+There was an indication of this on Wednesday from Kliff Kingsbury, who said that they were sitting out Colt McCoy this week to make sure he’s 100% ready to go next season because of “the team’s quarterback situation.”

-Meanwhile, David Blough will get the start versus the 49er and will continue to try make his case for a 2023 contract, Hollywood Brown, who has been dealing with a wrist injury. is going to play.
+Meanwhile, David Blough will get the start versus the 49ers and will continue to try make his case for a 2023 contract, Hollywood Brown, who has been dealing with a wrist injury, is going to play.
 However, DeAndre Hopkins will be out for Sunday’s game because of what Kingsbury describes as a lingering knee injury.

 Best wishes to Kyler Murray as he works his way back to full-strength.